Tomato and chilli chutney, or hot tomato chutney, is a versatile condiment made using ripe tomatoes and spices and is suitable for long storage.

-Tomato and chilli chutney makes a tasty addition to a cheeseboard, sandwiches or burgers and is easy to make.
-It also goes well with falafel, sweet potato burgers and nut roast.
+It makes a tasty addition to a cheeseboard, sandwiches or burgers.
+It also pairs well with falafel, sweet potato burgers, beetroot burgers and nut roast.

 I find that homemade chutneys last longer than shop bought versions so it is definitely worth spending the time to make your own.
 Sometimes I have found a jar of tomato preserve at the back of a cupboard that I'd made several years earlier that was still perfectly preserved and had matured well.